 Found in 11 Collections and/or Records:

-Overview This collection consists of the diary of Elizabeth Daum, which provides an account of Miss Daum's trip to Europe by ocean liner, July to October, 1926.
+This collection consists of the diary of Elizabeth Daum, which provides an account of her trip to Europe by ocean liner, July to October, 1926.
 Elizabeth Daum resided in Scranton, PA in 1926.
 Her travel diary indicates she was an unmarried, young adult who made a trans-Atlantic crossing to Europe in 1926.
-Other biographical information of Miss Daum has not been found.
+Other biographical information of Elizabeth Daum has not been found.

 George Charles Keidel (1868-1942) was associate professor of Romance Languages at Johns Hopkins University and was later a librarian at the Library of Congress.
 The collection spans the years 1899-1935 and consists largely of Prefessor Keidel's lectures and writings on romance paleography.
 Some material is in French.

 Harry Fielding Reid was professor of geology at Johns Hopkins University and a geologist known for his contributions in the fields of seismology and glaciology.
 The collection consists of a small group of his professional writings and correspondence, personal items, reprints, and a large selection of photographs and negatives spanning 1894-1944.

 The Johns Hopkins University Billie Holiday collection is an artificially assembled collection with manuscript material chosen by the curators of Special Collections, dating from approximately 1949 to 1993.
 The collection features eleven items related to the life, career, and death of jazz singer Billie Holiday, 1915-1959.
 Holiday, or "Lady Day," was known for her disctinct vocal delivery and had a profound influence on jazz and blues music.